 So I used what Martin Fowler calls the Strangler Fig pattern: the new system grows alongside the old one, gradually replacing it, while the old system keeps working the entire time.
 The name comes from strangler fig vines that germinate on a host tree and eventually become self-supporting.
 The old tree dies, but there’s never a moment where nothing is standing.

 Every change had to keep the product shippable.
-Enterprise clients (Amazon, Boeing, the US Census, McKinsey) were running production load tests throughout the migration.
+Clients were running production load tests throughout the migration.
 “We’ll be down for a few months while we rewrite” was never an option.

 The Four Dimensions